vermagagandev/vermagagandev/README.md

 * 📝 Documentation
 * 💻 Full Stack Development

-I'm interested in contributing to **open-source projects** and collaborating with developers around the world.
+I'm always interested in discovering projects where I can **learn, contribute, and grow as a developer**.

 ---